rust-stuco/lectures/week12/slides.md

 * Read and write documentation!
 * Use tools like `Miri` to verify your code!
 * **Make sure to formally reason about your program**

 ---

+# Miri

+Miri is an undefined behavior detection tool for Rust.

+* An interpreter for Rust's mid-level intermediate representation
+* Can detect out-of-bounds memory accesses and use-after-free
+* Invalid use of uninitialized data
+* Not sufficiently aligned memory accesses and references

+---